-The Model 222S uses a microcontroller to monitor and process signals from two separate loop/lead-in circuits.
+The Model GT-200 uses a microcontroller to monitor and process signals from two separate loop / lead-in circuits.
 The operation of each channel is independently programmed with a front panel eight-position DIP switch module to provide the following selections:

 Eight Sensitivity Levels (-ΔL/L %).

 Presence or Pulse Mode.

-Fail-Safe or Fail-Secure in a loop fail condition.
+Fail-Safe or Fail-Secure operation in a loop fail condition.

 Four Frequency Selections.

 Channel Disable.

+The Model GT-200 also includes provision for Call Delay, Call Extension, and Phase Green Inputs.
+Delay and extension times are controlled by four PC board mounted six-position DIP switch modules to provide delay timing intervals of 0 to 63 seconds and extension timing intervals of 0 to 15.75 seconds.
+An active low state (0 to 8 VDC) on either channel's Phase Green Input will inhibit any Delay time for that channel.
+Extension time is not inhibited.
 The Fail-Safe / Fail-Secure DIP switch selects the channel output state as CALL or NO CALL during a loop failure condition.
 The Fail-Safe selection, which is the standard for intersection control, generates a continuous CALL output state as long as a loop failure condition exists.
 The Fail-Secure selection generates a NO CALL output state during a loop failure condition.
 For traffic control applications such as incident detection, Fail-Secure operation is preferred because a constant CALL from a failed loop appears as though the traffic movement has stopped.
 The Fail-Secure selection also selects faster response times for very accurate speed measurement.
 The switch selection allows the user to set the detector operation to suit the particular application.

-The Model 222S alternately excites the two loop circuits.
-This eliminates the possibility of adjacent loop fields coupling together (crosstalk) when the loops are connected to the same detector.
+The Model GT-200 detector is a scanning detector.
+The scanning operation sequentially activates the ON and OFF cycle of each channel's oscillator.
+Because only one channel's loop(s) is active at a given time, crosstalk between adjacent loops connected to the same scanning detector is minimized.
+Four frequency settings can be selected to provide different frequency settings when changing frequency settings to minimize crosstalk.
+NOTE: Adjacent loops connected to different channels of a non-scanning detector or different scanning detectors should be set to different frequencies with maximum separation.
 Each time the loop circuit is activated, loop data is obtained and recorded.
-The data is compared to previous samples for both the amount and rate of change.
+The data is compared to previous samples for the amount and rate of change.
 A slow rate of change, as is the case with environmental drift, is continuously tracked.
 If a rapid change exceeds a threshold set by the sensitivity level, the output is activated.